 As a startup, your different sales, marketing, and customer facing tools will each be profiling customers.
 Progressive profiling needs to happen across multiple different tools.

-Progressive profiling should combine all your customer data into a unified customer profile.
+Progressive profiling should combine all your customer data into a single customer view.
 With customer data management, the key is the key.

 With combining data, the key is the main piece of data that you can associate other data with.
 For instance, if you know my domain is hull.io, then you can associate the company name “Hull”, our office locations, and so on.